barryclark/jekyll-now/_posts/2016-3-28-Connect-The-Dots-Least-Squares-Linear-Regression-and-Bayesian-Regression.md

 ---
 layout: page
 title: Connect The Dots.
-Least Squares, Linear Regression and Bayesian Regression
+Least Squares, Linear Regression, and Bayesian Regression
 tags:
 - Mathematics
 summary: Sometimes it helps to draw a line or two.